vietlq/ocaml-training/03_persistency_laziness/README.md

 *Continuation* is a functional parameter of a function, that will be applied to the returned value (instead of simply returning the value)

-* Concrete continuation: Values a added to a list
+* Concrete continuation: Values added to a list
 * Functional continuation: Values cause a new function to be added to a list or wrapped in another function

 ## Mutations